Building inspection

 complex building heritage.

 Montreal is an island built on a limestone bedrock covered with post-glacial marine clay (Champlain Sea).
 This clay soil, characteristic of the St. Lawrence plain, is one of the main causes of foundation cracks, differential settlement and basement water infiltration in Montreal buildings.
+A thorough pre-purchase inspection is essential before any purchase in Montreal.

 🏗